-Rubydee Calvert was appointed to the CPB Board of Directors by President Donald Trump and confirmed by the Senate in May 2018.
+Rubydee Calvert was reappointed to the CPB Board of Directors by President Joseph Biden and confirmed by the Senate in December 2022.
+Ms. Calvert was first appointed to the CPB Board of Directors by President Donald Trump and confirmed by the Senate in May 2018.

 Ms. Calvert retired from Wyoming PBS in August 2015, where she served as the General Manager of the station and the President of the Wyoming PBS Foundation (2006-2016).
 Prior to becoming General Manager, she was the Director of Programming for 24 years, and supervised the departments of production, promotion, and education services, leading the production team to produce the station’s signature series Main Street, Wyoming in 1990.
 This series continues today – and has archived 225 programs on the history and culture of Wyoming.
 Ms. Calvert was the executive producer for several documentaries that were distributed nationally and produced and hosted many local public affairs programs and election debates.
 She also supervised the education initiatives Teacherline and Ready To Learn, serving on their national advisory boards.

 While working as the general manager, Ms. Calvert handled all governmental affairs efforts for the station and was successful in working with Wyoming governors and the State Legislature to acquire three additional staff positions (2007), a $1.5 million endowment grant for station production (2008), $1 million grant to upgrade the station production truck to high definition (2009-10), and a grant to produce online Native American education modules for Wyoming schools (2014).
 She received the National Advocacy Award from APTS in 2013 for her work with the Wyoming Congressional delegation.